Sleep Apnea Treatment in Waxahachie, TX

 Dental Sleep Medicine focuses on the management of sleep-related breathing disorders, which include snoring and obstructive sleep apnea (OSA), using oral appliance therapy.
 Oral appliance therapy involves the customized selection, fabrication, fitting, adjustments, and long-term follow-up care of specially designed oral devices, worn during sleep, which reposition the lower jaw and tongue base forward to maintain a more open upper airway.

-Snoring is the sound made when the tissues of the soft palate, tongue and throat partially block the airway and vibrate against the back of the throat during sleep.
-Snoring affects 40% of adults by age 40 and it is estimated that 45 million people snore every night affecting themselves and their bed partners.
-Snoring can lead to more serious health problems for both the offender and his or her bed partner.
+Snoring is the sound made when the tissues of the soft palate, tongue, and throat partially block the airway and vibrate against the back of the throat during sleep.
+Snoring affects 40 percent of adults by the age of 40.
+It’s estimated that 45 million people snore every night affecting themselves and their bed partners.
+Snoring can lead to more serious health problems for both the offender and their bed partners.

 Dental Snoring Relief – Oral Appliance Therapy

-Relief from sleep apnea may be achieved using oral appliance therapy.
-Oral appliance therapy involves wearing a removable appliance in the mouth while sleeping.
-These devices fit very similarly to a mouth guard or orthodontic retainer.
+Oral appliance therapy is a great treatment that can help achieve relief from sleep apnea.
+The therapy involves wearing a removable appliance in the mouth while sleeping.
+These devices fit very similar to a mouth guard or orthodontic retainer.

-Oral appliances help to prevent your airway from collapsing by either holding the tongue or by repositioning the jaw in a forward position.
-You should be custom fitted for an oral appliance by your dentist in order for it to be effective.
-Although there are over-the-counter devices such as bite and boil mouthguards, they are not recommended as a treatment option for snoring or obstructive sleep apnea.
+Oral appliances help prevent your airway from collapsing by either holding the tongue or by repositioning the jaw in a forward position.
+You should be custom fitted for an oral appliance by Dr. Clinton for it to be effective.
+Although there are over-the-counter devices such as bite-and-boil mouthguards, they’re not recommended as a treatment option for snoring or obstructive sleep apnea.

 Types of Oral Appliances